24wenjie-li/CFIN/README.md

 # CFIN

 This repository is an official PyTorch implementation of our paper "Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution".
+Accepted by IEEE TRANSACTIONS ON MULTIMEDIA, 2022.

 ## Prerequisites:
 ```